Questionnaire – Definition & Step-by-Step Guide

 Definition: Questionnaire

 A questionnaire is a research tool consisting of structured questions to collect specific information from respondents.
-They enable researchers to understand patterns, behaviours, and underpinning factors in a more systematic and standardized manner, providing valuable insights into diverse topics.
+They enable researchers to understand patterns, behaviors, and underpinning factors in a more systematic and standardized manner, providing valuable insights into diverse topics.

 Give your thesis a final format revision prior to printing